Customer-Focused Business Operations

 Creation of a Structure that Prioritizes Customer Satisfaction

-5.The Group shall create an appropriate sales structure that contributes to enhancing customers’ investment results, and shall build systems to verify its effectiveness.
+5.The Group shall create an appropriate customer-oriented sales structure and establish systems to verify its effectiveness.

-• The Group shall create various channels as it strives to create an environment where customers can engage in discussions with peace of mind, as well as to enhance convenience for customers.
+• The Group shall create various channels and strive to enhance customer convenience, as well as create an environment where customers can consult with confidence.

-• The Group shall build an evaluation system for employees that takes into consideration initiatives consistent with customers’ needs and interests, and relationships of trust with customers.
+• The Group shall build an employee evaluation system that takes into consideration initiatives consistent with the actual needs and interests of customers and relationships of trust with them.

-• The Group shall regularly measure customer satisfaction in regard to its services, and build internal systems to reflect feedback from customers in improvements to products and enhancements to services.
+• The Group shall regularly measure customer satisfaction in regard to its products and services, and build internal systems to reflect customer feedback in enhancing products and services.

 Training and Securing Personnel

-6.Aiming to provide optimal financial services to our customers, we will develop highly specialized human resources in the field of finance and cultivate a strong sense of responsibility to meet the expectations of our customers.
+6.Aiming to provide optimal products and services to customers, we will develop human resources with a high level of expertise in the field of finance and cultivate a strong sense of responsibility to meet the expectations of our customers.

 • (*)

-This declaration applies to the following Group companies: The Bank of Yokohama, The Higashi-Nippon Bank, and Hamagin Tokai Tokyo Securities.
+This declaration applies to the following Group companies: The Bank of Yokohama, the Higashi-Nippon Bank, Hamagin Tokai Tokyo Securities, and THE KANAGAWA BANK

 Details of Group Initiatives